 Whisk in egg + vanilla extract

-Really put some effort in here – you want them nice and smooth.
+Really put some effort in here – you want the mix of wet ingredients to be nice and smooth without any lumps.

 Add in solid ingredients

 Add almond flour or almond meal, baking soda, and salt.
 Stir thoroughly.
 Then add chocolate chips.
-Form 12 balls.
+Scoop the dough and form 12 balls.
 You can chill the dough if you’d like (these are reallllly good straight out of the oven so it might be nice to chill the dough and then bake after dinner since they only need about ten minutes).
+For the perfect scoop, you can use an ice cream scoop!

 Bake until golden brown.